 Compliance Factors: Statutes, Executive Orders, and Regulations listed at 24 CFR 50.4, 58.5, and 58.6 Was compliance achieved at the broad level of review?
 If Yes: Describe compliance determinations made at the broad level.
-If No: Describe the policy, standard, or process to be followed in the site-specific review.
-Avalon, El Segundo, Hermosa Beach, Long Beach, Los Angeles, Malibu, Manhattan Beach, Palos Verdes Estates, Rancho Palos Verdes, Redondo Beach, Santa Monica, and Torrance.
+If No: Describe the policy, standard, or process to be followed in the site-specific review. for Los Angeles County is governed by the South Central Coast and South Coast Districts of the California Coastal Commission and Local Coastal Programs managed by Los Angeles County and the following cities: Avalon, El Segundo, Hermosa Beach, Long Beach, Los Angeles, Malibu, Manhattan Beach, Palos Verdes Estates, Rancho Palos Verdes, Redondo Beach, Santa Monica, and Torrance.
 California Public Resources Code, Division 20, California Coastal Act, Section 30610(g)(1) authorizes the replacement of any structure, other than a public works facility, destroyed by a disaster.
 The replacement structure shall conform to applicable existing zoning requirements, shall be for the same use as the destroyed structure, shall not exceed either the floor area, height, or bulk of the destroyed structure by more than 10 percent, and shall be sited in the same location on the affected property as the destroyed structure.
 Site-specific projects impacted by the disaster located within the coastal zone will comply with applicable local regulations but will be subject to local coastal agency approval.
 Agency feedback is provided as Attachment 3.
-Compliance will be achieved at the site- specific level of environmental review.
-Contamination and Toxic Substances 24 CFR Part 50.3(i) & Yes No □ ⊠ Proposed program activities will be completed on existing residential sites and potentially proximate to contaminated sites.
-58.5(i)(2) It is HUD's policy, as described in 24 CFR Part 50.3(i) and 24 CFR 58.5(i)(2), that all properties proposed for use in HUD programs be free of hazardous materials, contamination, toxic chemicals and gases, and radioactive substances, if a hazard
+Compliance will be achieved at the site-specific level of environmental review.

-Compliance Factors: Statutes, Executive Orders, and Regulations listed at 24 CFR 50.4, 58.5, and 58.6 Was compliance achieved at the broad level of review?
-If Yes: Describe compliance determinations made at the broad level.
-If No: Describe the policy, standard, or process to be followed in the site-specific review. could affect the health and safety of occupants or conflict with the intended utilization of the property.
+Compliance Factors: Statutes, Executive Was compliance If Yes: Describe compliance determinations made at the broad level.
+Orders, and Regulations listed at 24 CFR 50.4, 58.5, and 58.6 achieved at the broad level of review?
+If No: Describe the policy, standard, or process to be followed in the site-specific review. • Proposed program activities will be completed on existing residential sites and potentially proximate to contaminated sites.
+It is HUD's policy, as described in 24 CFR Part 50.3(i) and 24 CFR 58.5(i)(2), that all properties proposed for use in HUD programs be free of hazardous materials, contamination, toxic chemicals and gases, and radioactive substances, if a hazard could affect the health and safety of occupants or conflict with the intended utilization of the property.
 Attention should be given to any proposed program site in the general proximity of areas such as dumps, landfills, industrial sites, or other locations that contain or may have contained hazardous wastes.
 California's Department of Toxic Substances Control (DTSC) maintains EnviroStor, an online data management system for hazardous waste sites and sites with known or suspected contamination issues.
-In Los Angeles County, EnviroStor returned 2,900 unique locations, of which 260 were identified as no action required and 450 required no further action (CA DTSC, 2020).
+In Los Angeles County, EnviroStor returned 2,850 unique locations, of which 240 were identified as no action required and 450 required no further action (CA DTSC, 2020).
 According to CA DTSC there are 27 permitted hazardous waste disposal facilities and no new pending hazardous waste disposal facility permits for Los Angeles County.
-In Los Angeles County there are 16 listed "Superfund"/ National Priorities List sites under the federal Comprehensive Environmental Response, Compensation and Liability Act (USEPA, 2020).
-Another site of potential environmental concern is the Aliso Canyon 2015 natural gas leak site near Porter Ranch.
-Gas leak impacts are monitored by California's Office of Environmental Health Hazard Assessment.
-A map of solid and hazardous waste disposal facilities, contaminated sites, and large quantity hazardous waste generator
+In Los Angeles County there are 17 listed "Superfund"/ National Priorities List sites under the federal Comprehensive Environmental Response, Compensation and Liability Act (USEPA, 2020).
+Another site of potential environmental concern is the Aliso Canyon 2015 natural gas leak site near